 Where Do I Access Recordings and Material?

-For each of the four modules, you will have a set of training resources and material.
+For each of the six modules, you will have a set of training resources and material.

 As a participant of the Analyzing Count Data workshop, you can access these for 12 months in our participant-only website.

 Real research data sets in SPSS, SAS, Stata, and csv formats.

 Try out what you’ve learned in each module to cement the material.
 Never get stuck with provided syntax and interpretations.

 Syntax and Demo Videos

 Syntax for SPSS, SAS, Stata and R. Available to download so you can save and edit them for your own analysis.
 Plus demonstration videos walking you through the syntax.

 Ask your instructor about workshop content or how to apply it to your own data analysis.

 Session slides and supplementary material to support your learning.